 RRB ALP Syllabus 2026 – Complete PDF Download

-RRB ALP Syllabus 2026 has been officially released by the Railway Recruitment Boards for the Assistant Loco Pilot examination under CEN 01/2026.
+The Railway Recruitment Boards have published the RRB ALP Syllabus 2026 for the Assistant Loco Pilot examination under CEN 01/2026.
 The detailed syllabus covers three stages of selection: Computer-Based Test-1 (CBT-1), Computer-Based Test-2 (CBT-2), and Computer-Based Aptitude Test (CBAT).
-Candidates preparing for this prestigious railway recruitment must study the subject-wise topics and exam pattern to frame an effective preparation strategy.
+Candidates preparing for this railway recruitment must study the subject-wise topics and exam pattern to frame an effective preparation strategy.

 The selection process for RRB ALP consists of five stages: CBT-1 (screening), CBT-2 (merit-based), CBAT (qualification), document verification, and medical examination.
 For more details, candidates can visit https://www.rrbcdg.gov.in to access the official notification and supplementary materials.
 Understanding the marking scheme, negative marking rules, and qualifying cutoff percentages for each category is essential for success in this highly competitive examination.